GeorgeFarg/full-stack-todo-app-mobile/Readme.md

-To run the application on your local enironment
+To run the application on your local environment

 // to run the backend